tommililja/Farse/README.md

 let! x = "prop" &= oneOf "disc" [ "a", a; "b", b ]
 ```

-Which is equal to matching, but less flexible.
+Which is equal to matching but less flexible.

 ```fsharp
 let! disc = "prop.disc" &= string